Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Preliminaries

 \section{Preliminaries}

-In \Cref{Probability Theory}, we start with basic concepts of probability theory and define the notion of a random walk (program).
-Then, we recapitulate ordinary term rewriting in \Cref{sec:TRS}, and probabilistic term rewriting in \Cref{sec:PTRS}.
+In \Cref{Probability Theory}, \paper{ } we start with basic concepts of probability theory and define the notion of \emph{random walk programs (without direct termination)} as in \cite{giesl2019ComputingExpectedRuntimes}, which we will use as lower bounds to disprove (positive) almost-sure termination of probabilistic term rewrite systems in \Cref{Occ Random Walks} and \ref{Pattern Random Walks}.
+For an introduction to general random walks, see, e.g., \cite{spitzer2001, lawler2010RandomWalkModern, grimmett2020probability}.
+We recapitulate ordinary term rewriting in \Cref{sec:TRS}, and probabilistic term rewriting in \Cref{sec:PTRS}.